What Are The Prime Factorization Of 90

 Start with Small Prime Numbers

 When finding the prime factorization of a number, always start with the smallest prime number, 2, and work your way up.
 This approach ensures that you find all the prime factors in an organized manner.
-For example, when factoring 90, starting with 2 makes it easy to see that 90 is divisible by 2, resulting in 45.
+As an example, when factoring 90, starting with 2 makes it easy to see that 90 is divisible by 2, resulting in 45.

 Use Divisibility Rules